isfopo/soundcheck/README.md

 # Soundcheck

-A terminal-based audio monitoring application that displays real-time audio levels and exits when sound exceeds a specified threshold.
+A terminal-based audio monitoring application that displays real-time audio levels from selected input channels and exits when sound exceeds a specified threshold.

 ## Installation 🚀